hatfieldlibrary/primo-explore-wu/README.md

 The PROXY_SERVER variable in gulp/config.js file is set to use the Willamette sandbox Primo instance.

-# The Primo New UI Customization Workflow Development Environment
+# ExLibris Documentation for the Customization Workflow Development Environment

 ## Structure